-Watch Andrew Benintendi Make Outstanding Catch In Center Field For Red Sox
+Watch Andrew Benintendi’s Outstanding Catch In Center Field For Red Sox

 Wow.

-It turns out the Red Sox’s defense doesn’t suffer that much when Jackie Bradley Jr. gets the day off.
+It turns out the Red Sox’s defense doesn’t suffer that much when Jackie Bradley Jr. enjoys the day off.

 Thumbnail photo via Bob DeChiara/USA TODAY Sports Images